Translation quiver varieties

 \section{Introduction}

-Nakajima quiver varieties play a prominent role in geometric interpretation of irreducible integrable representations of Kac-Moody Lie algebras associated to a quiver \cite{nakajima_instantons}.
-Considering fixed point sets of quiver varieties under a torus action one obtains graded quiver varieties \cite{nakajima_quiverb,nakajima_quivere}.
-These varieties as well as cyclic quiver varieties have important applications in the study of quantum affine algebras and cluster algebras \cite{nakajima_quivere,nakajima_quiverf,qin_quantum,kimura_graded}.
+Nakajima quiver varieties play a prominent role in the geometric interpretation of irreducible integrable representations of Kac-Moody Lie algebras associated to a quiver \cite{nakajima_instantons}.
+Considering fixed point sets of quiver varieties under a torus action one obtains graded quiver varieties \cite{nakajima_quiverb,nakajima_quivere}, which have important applications in the study of quantum affine algebras and cluster algebras \cite{nakajima_quivere,nakajima_quiverf,qin_quantum,kimura_graded}.

 In this paper we propose a framework of translation quiver varieties which includes Nakajima quiver varieties as well as their graded and cyclic versions.
 It also includes generalized Nakajima quiver varieties introduced in \cite{scherotzke_generalized}.
-An important property of translation quiver varieties is that the sets of their fixed points under toric actions can be again realized as translation quiver varieties.
+The key property of translation quiver varieties is that the sets of their fixed points under toric actions can be again realized as translation quiver varieties.
 This implies that we can perform localization and apply \BB decomposition without ever leaving the realm of translation quiver varieties.

 A translation quiver is a triple $(\Ga,\ta,\si)$, where $\Ga$ is a quiver and